-Endeavor now supports 990 High-Impact Entrepreneurs from 694 companies across the 23 markets where it operates.
-This newest group of entrepreneurs was chosen at a panel held from October 22nd – 24th in Istanbul.
+Endeavor now supports 1,102 High-Impact Entrepreneurs from 694 companies across the 23 markets where it operates.
+This newest group of entrepreneurs was chosen at a panel held from June 9-11 in Amman, Jordan.

-The ISP is the culmination of an extensive multi-step selection process that is at the core of the Endeavor model.
-At the Istanbul ISP, top business and industry leaders from the Middle East and all around the world.
-These panelists spent a day interviewing entrepreneur candidates to learn more about their businesses and identify those with the most potential for high-impact growth, and then deliberated on whether or not the candidates should become part of the Endeavor network and help lead the entrepreneurship movement in their countries.
+The conclusion of an intensive multi-step selection process that is the foundation of Endeavor’s model, the ISP brought together top business and industry leaders from the Middle East and all around the world.
+These panelists spent a day interviewing entrepreneur candidates to learn more about their businesses and identify those with the most potential for high-impact growth.
+They then deliberated on whether or not the candidates should become part of the Endeavor network and help lead the entrepreneurship movement in their countries.

-After their selection into the Endeavor network, the entrepreneurs are given access to customized world-class services, including introductions to local and international mentors and volunteers from Fortune 500 consulting firms who will help them address key business needs.
-Since 1997, Endeavor Entrepreneurs have created thousands of jobs and built sustainable and transformative growth models in their home countries.
+After their selection into the network, Endeavor Entrepreneurs are given access to world-class services and programs, including introductions to local and international mentors and volunteers from Fortune 500 consulting firms who will help them address key business needs.
+Since 1997, Endeavor Entrepreneurs have created hundreds of thousands of jobs and built sustainable and transformative growth models in their home countries.
 In turn, they become crucial role models for future generations of entrepreneurs.